In this guide, you’ll learn exactly how to build the best push pull legs routine you can to achieve the best results possible.

 What is Push Pull Legs?

-I’ve been training a long time and used many different programs to build more strength and muscle.
+I’ve been training for a long time and used a different workout split for tons of different goals.

 Often, the programs are pretty solid and make sense, depending on what your goals are.

-Others haven’t been the best, unfortunately, which is why I wanted to make a change in my training.
+Others haven’t been the best, unfortunately, which is why I wanted to make a change in my training program.

 Not only for me but for my clients as well.